shoui520/shoui520.github.io/docs/monolingual.md

 ### Offline Alternatives

 You’re gonna be learning Japanese for a long time, so it is possible that your internet may go out when you’re tryna nihongo grind!
-So you’re basically fucked right?
+So you’re basically screwed right?
 Nope!

 *You download anime right…?*